The benefits of a vehicle management system

 - School buses

 - Private vehicles

-11 Key benefits to a fleet management system
+11 Key benefits to a vehicle management system

-The most prominent benefits of a fleet management system include, but are not limited to the following:
+The most prominent benefits of a vehicle management system include, but are not limited to the following:

 1. The entire fleet on a single screen, in real time

-A fleet management system offers full fleet visibility on a single screen.
+A vehicle management system offers full fleet visibility on a single screen.
 Fleet managers get all sorts of information, such as:

 - Location and status of vehicles and drivers